m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/iterable)

-Iterables can be looped over using `for...of`
+Iterables can be looped over using `for...of` and work with spread `...` syntax (while array-likes cannot)

 Arrays and string are iterable